 You use the Tanzu Kubernetes Grid Service API to provision and manage Tanzu Kubernetes clusters.
 It is a declarative API that you invoke using kubectl and YAML.

 With a declarative API, instead of making imperative commands to the system, you specify the desired state of the Tanzu Kubernetes cluster: how many nodes, available storage, VM sizes, Kubernetes software version.
 The Tanzu Kubernetes Grid Service does the work to provision a cluster that matches the desired state.

 To call the Tanzu Kubernetes Grid Service API, you invoke kubectl using a YAML file, which in turn invokes the API.
 After the cluster is created, you update the YAML to update the cluster.

 Tanzu Kubernetes Grid Service Interfaces

-vSphere administrators use the vSphere Client to configure the Supervisor Namespace and grant permissions.
+vSphere administrators use the vSphere Client to configure the vSphere Namespace and grant permissions.
 They can also monitor the resources used by cluster components and to view relevant information from those resources in the vSphere inventory.